I've created this site because so many Macintosh users

 "Do I Need More Memory?"

-I Need More Memory" is no longer supported by its developer, but it still works perfectly.)
+I Need More Memory" is no longer supported by its

-many, maybe even most kernel panics (i.e. system crashes)
+instance, many, maybe even most kernel panics (i.e. system crashes)

 under OS X, are caused by hardware problems such as bad RAM,

-problematic USB hubs, incompatible PCI cards, etc. For more information
+problematic USB hubs, incompatible PCI cards, etc.

 there is always the slim possibility that things can go horribly wrong.